Artist House

 Key West, Florida · Est. 1890

-A quintessential Key West Victorian house, originally the childhood home of Robert Eugene Otto, the boy who owned Robert the Doll.
-The house served as the artist's residence until his death and is now a bed and breakfast.
+This Key West Victorian was the childhood home of Robert Eugene Otto, the boy who owned the infamous Robert the Doll.
+Otto lived and worked here until his death, and it's now a bed and breakfast.

 👻